 What is the Scoville Scale?

 The Scoville scale is actually named after its father, Wilber Scoville.
 A pharmacist by trade (working for Parke-Davis Pharmaceutical Company at the time), Scoville created a simple way to measure the pungency of a hot pepper.
 The Scoville Organoleptic Test is based on dilution of ground up hot chili peppers.
-It answers the question: How many equal parts of sugar water do I need to add to a same-sized part of ground chili pepper until I taste no discernible heat at all?
+In numerical form, it answers the question: How many equal parts of sugar water do I need to add to a same-sized part of ground chili pepper until I taste no discernible heat at all?

-Going high-tech: High performance liquid chromatography
+The heat measurement evolution: High performance liquid chromatography

-Known as high-performance liquid chromatography (or HPLC for short) this test measures the chemical capsaicin in chili peppers which causes the heat in the first place.
+Known as high-performance liquid chromatography (or HPLC for short), this test measures the chemical capsaicin in chili peppers which causes the heat in the first place.
 But in a nostalgic nod to the chili pepper heat measuring pioneer Wilber Scoville, scientists then convert their results back into Scoville units.
 The simplest way to think of the science is about one part of the chemical capsaicin per one million equals around fifteen total Scoville units.

-It’s all subjective: The weaknesses of the pepper scale
+The weaknesses of the Scoville scale

 Even the HPLC test has questions surrounding its conversion into Scoville Units.
 Some scientists believe that the conversion tends to position the heat of the peppers on the pepper scale too mildly compared to what a human tester would give.